 Both ACDS and the Housing Commission of Anne Arundel County (Housing Commission) attend monthly Core Group meetings with County agencies and affiliates, including the Mental Health Agency, the Department of Health, the Department of Social Services (DSS) and the Department of Aging and Disabilities.
 This facilitates a high level of coordination with the County Executive and agency department heads to address issues affecting public and assisted housing programs and initiatives.
-As part of regular project development and implementation, ACDS and the Housing Commission work with various nonprofits organizations providing wrap around services and case management support.
+As part of regular project development and implementation, ACDS and the Housing Commission work with various nonprofit organizations providing wrap around services and case management support.

-In addition, the Housing Commission, DSS, and ACDS staff meet quarterly to review case files for clients utilizing the Continuum of Care (CoC) or Housing Opportunities for Persons with AIDS (HOPWA) programs.
-Staff of ACDS also regularly attends the Commission on HIV/AIDS meetings to ensure services are being coordinated properly.
+In addition, staff from the Housing Commission and DSS meet quarterly to review case files for clients utilizing the Continuum of Care (CoC) or Housing Opportunities for Persons with AIDS (HOPWA) programs.

-Finally, ACDS collaborates with the Continuum of Care (CoC) planning group, the Homeless Coalition, as well as the Housing Commission to provide ample opportunity to coordinate housing services with other member organizations and develop a strategy to end homelessness within the County.
+Finally, ACDS collaborates with the CoC planning group, the Homeless Coalition, of which the Housing Commission and DSS are members, to facilitate coordination of housing services and develop a strategy to end homelessness.